Ge Wang

 AI-empowered Breakthrough – Deep Tomographic Imaging

 In 2016, he presented the first roadmap on deep tomographic imaging.
-With his collaborators he published a series of papers in this new area of image reconstructionincluding major results on deep denoisingdeep reconstruction, and deep radiomics.
+With his collaborators he published a series of papers in this new area of image reconstructionincluding major results on deep denoisingdeep reconstruction, deep radiomics, and healthcare metaverse.
 With his coauthors, he published the first book on machine learning-based tomographic reconstruction in 2019 (IOP Top Download, more than 33,000 in 2020), and edited two special issues on this theme for IEEE Transactions on Medical Imaging.
 In partnership with General Electric, FDA and other leading institutions, his team develops deep imaging algorithms and systems for clinical and preclinical applications.

 Other Innovations